oKermorgant/simple_launch/README.md

 ### Combining conditions

 The file below shows how to use `sl.py_eval` to combine conditions.
-We have to build a valid Python expression, not forgetting the spaces around `and`/`or`.
+We have to build a valid Python expression, not forgetting the spaces around `and`, `or`, `not`, etc.

 ```
 from simple_launch import SimpleLauncher